SumoLogic/sumologic-aws-lambda/kinesis-firehose-cloudwatch-collection/metrics/README.md

         Section2aCreateS3Bucket: "Create AWS S3 Bucket"
                                1. Yes - Create a new AWS S3 Bucket to store failed data.
                                2. No - Use an existing AWS S3 Bucket to store failed data.
-        Section2bFailedDataS3Bucket: "Provide a unique name of AWS S3 bucket where you would like to store Failed logs.
+        Section2bFailedDataS3Bucket: "Provide a unique name of AWS S3 bucket where you would like to store Failed data.
-                                      For Logs, prefix is SumoLogic-Kinesis-Failed-Logs.
-For Metrics, prefix is SumoLogic-Kinesis-Failed-Metrics"
+                                      In case of existing AWS S3 bucket, provide the bucket from the current AWS Account.
+                                      For Metrics, failed data will be stored in folder prefix as SumoLogic-Kinesis-Failed-Metrics."

     6. Click Deploy.